|Approved by||Senate, 24 June 2015|

-(e) In other cases the preliminary investigation shall be the responsibility of the relevant Head of Department.
+(f) In cases other than final Examinations the preliminary investigation shall be the responsibility of the relevant Head of Department or an appropriate nominee.

-(f) In relation to department-run tests or examinations, the process outlined in 5(c)i-iv should be used as appropriate, with the Head of Department undertaking the role of the Group Leader, Examinations.
+(g) In relation to department-run tests or examinations, the process outlined in 6(c)i-iv should be used as appropriate, with the Head of Department (or appropriate nominee) undertaking the role of the Group Leader, Examinations.
 In such cases the student should be informed if it is determined that a full investigation is not warranted.

-(g) If a full investigation is warranted the Head of Department shall contact the Manager, Student Administration (at email@example.com) who will, within two working days, provide details from the Academic Misconduct Register on whether the student has previously been involved in academic misconduct at the University.
+(h) If it is concluded that a full investigation is warranted the Head of Department shall contact the Manager, Student Administration (at email@example.com) who will, within two working days, provide details from the Academic Misconduct Register on whether the student has previously been involved in academic misconduct at the University.

 (a) The investigating party shall inform the student in writing of the subject matter of the complaint and possible penalties if academic misconduct should be found to have occurred, using the appropriate letter template available from firstname.lastname@example.org.
 A copy of this letter should also be sent to the Manager, Student Administration.

-(b) The full investigation shall consider any material from the preliminary investigation, any further evidence collected, and the student’s response (see 6(c) below), and shall take account of the following factors:
+(b) The full investigation shall consider any material from the preliminary investigation, any further evidence collected, and the student’s response (see 7(c) below), and shall take account of the following factors:

 i. the extent of the misconduct